charlied658/2d_game_engine_cpp/README.md

 - [ ] [Box2D](https://box2d.org/) - Physics

 ## Running
+After cloning this repository, navigate to `include/util/properties.h.example`.
+Replace the `PROJECT_PATH` identifier with the absolute path of this project on your machine, then remove the `.example` extension.
+Example: `/Users/projects/.../gameEngine/`.
+This allows the engine to access resources within the `assets` folder, like textures.
+- You may also replace it with a relative path if you know where the executable is generated within the project.
+- Example: With CLion you can set it to `../`, with Visual Studio you can set it to `../../../`

 I am running macOS and using the CLion IDE.
 You should be able to compile and run this project by running `cmake` using `CMakeLists.txt`